Corns and calluses

 Causes of Corns and calluses

 The thickening of the skin is a protective reaction.
-For example, farmers and rowers get callused hands that prevent them from getting painful blisters.
+For example, farmers and rowers get calluses on their hands that prevent blisters from forming.
 People with bunions often develop a callus over the bunion because it rubs against the shoe.

 Corns and calluses Symptoms